 - Potential overdraft fees

-With a Chime Visa debit card, you can skip monthly fees, overdraft fees, and easily save money.
+With a Chime Visa debit card, you can bypass most fees and easily save money.
 Learn how Chime debit cards differ from prepaid cards.

 What is a credit card?